 In July 2010, Russia experienced a heat wave which witnessed summer temperatures peak at their highest level in 130 years.
-The ensuing drought and fires decimated the summer harvest, especially in Russia’s south western regions which produce the majority of the nation’s grain.
-As the third largest global exporter of wheat, Russia saw its grain output fall from 97m tonnes in 2009 to an estimated 60m tonnes in 2010 (Oxford Business Group, 2011).
+The ensuing drought and fires decimated the summer harvest, especially in Russia’s southwestern regions which produce the majority of the nation’s grain.
+As the third largest global exporter of wheat, Russia saw its grain output fall from 97 million tonnes in 2009 to an estimated 60 million tonnes in 2010 (Oxford Business Group, 2011).

 Elena Skrynnik, the then minister for agriculture, suggested that 43 regions had been affected and 13.3 million acres of crops destroyed.
 This number equated to 17% of the total crop area, including roughly 25,000 farms (Welton, 2011).
-Although perceived at the time as a one-off, most notably by the National Oceanic and Atmospheric Administration and US Department of Commerce, these severe drought events have been increasing in frequency within the region and a subsequent drought was experienced again in the summer of 2012 (Hoerling, 2010).
+Although perceived at the time as a one-off event (NOAA PSL, 2010), these severe drought events have been increasing in frequency within the region, and a subsequent drought was experienced again in the summer of 2012 (Ukhova, 2013).

 The Russian export ban

-In response to the drought and escalating rise in grain prices, the Russian government introduced a temporary grain export ban on wheat, barley, rye, maize, and wheat and rye flour in August of 2010.
-Originally, the ban was to last until the 31st December 2010; however this was extended to the 30th June 2011 when the magnitude of the harvest loss became apparent (OECD, 2011).
+In response to the drought and escalating rise in grain prices, the Russian government introduced a temporary grain export ban on wheat, barley, rye and maize, as well as on wheat and rye flour in August 2010.
+Originally, the ban was to last until the end of December 2010; however this was extended to the end of June 2011 when the magnitude of the harvest loss became apparent (OECD, 2011).
 Essentially, the ban nullified pre-existing contracts that exporters had with foreign clients, further exempting them from liability on those contracts.
 This then allowed sellers to resell their grain at prices that were, in the short-term, higher than those in the existing contracts (Welton, 2011).

 Impacts on Egypt and Pakistan